Typing Text in Modern Greek or Ancient Greek

 How to Switch Keyboards between English and Greek

-Accented Greek Characters in Modern Greek
+Typing Accented Modern Greek Characters

-To type accented Greek characters, such as άέίόύ, first press the semicolon key ";" (which is a "dead" key in the Greek keyboard) and then press the vowel key that you would like to accent.
+To type accented Modern Greek characters, such as άέίόύ, first press the semicolon key ";" (which is a "dead" key in the Greek keyboard) and then press the vowel key that you would like to accent.
 E.g., the key ";" followed by the key "a" produces ά.

 Polytonic Keyboard for Ancient Greek